 Supply Chain Collaboration Challenges

-So what is needed to support the end-to end process of tying demand to transportation, and enabling supply chain collaboration?
+So what is needed to support the end-to end process of tying demand to transportation?

 - Real time information about demand.
 In the retail world, some companies are able to publish their POS up to four times per day.
 Understanding the latest demand is a key starting point.

 - Visibility to supply.
 It is critical to understand the inventory positions in the value chain.
 This means knowing what is in stores, distribution centers, in transit, on containers, etc.